André Gide

-André Paul Guillaume Gide ([ɑ̃dʁe pɔl ɡijom ʒid]; 22 November 1869 – 19 February 1951) was a French author awarded the 1947 Nobel Prize in Literature.
-Gide's career ranged from its beginnings in the symbolist movement, to the advent of anticolonialism between the two World Wars.
-The author of more than fifty books, at the time of his death his obituary in The New York Times described him as "France's greatest contemporary man of letters" and "judged the greatest French writer of this century by the literary cognoscenti."
+André Paul Guillaume Gide ([ɑ̃dʁe pɔl ɡijom ʒid]; 22 November 1869 – 19 February 1951) was a French author whose writing spanned a wide variety of styles and topics.
+He was awarded the 1947 Nobel Prize in Literature.
+Gide's career ranged from his beginnings in the symbolist movement to criticising imperialism between the two World Wars.
+Author of more than 50 books, he was described in his New York Times obituary as "France's greatest contemporary man of letters" and "judged the greatest French writer of this century by the literary cognoscenti."

-Known for his fiction as well as his autobiographical works, Gide exposed to public view the conflict and eventual reconciliation of the two sides of his personality (characterized by a Protestant austerity and a transgressive sexual adventurousness, respectively), which a strict and moralistic education had helped set at odds.
-Gide's work can be seen as an investigation of freedom and empowerment in the face of moralistic and puritanical constraints, and centers on his continuous effort to achieve intellectual honesty.
-As a self-professed pederast, his self-exploratory texts reflect his search of how to be fully oneself, including owning one's sexual nature, without at the same time betraying one's values.
-His political activity was shaped by the same ethos, as indicated by his repudiation of communism after his 1936 journey to the USSR.
+Known for his fiction as well as his autobiographical works, Gide expressed the conflict and eventual reconciliation of the two sides of his personality (characterized by a Protestant austerity and a transgressive sexual adventurousness, respectively).
+As a self-professed pederast, he used his writing to explore his struggle to be fully oneself, including owning one's sexual nature, without betraying one's values.
+His political activity was shaped by the same ethos.
+While sympathetic to Communism in the early 1930s, like many intellectuals, after his 1936 journey to the USSR he supported the anti-Stalinist left; during the 1940s he shifted towards more traditional values and repudiated Communism as an idea that breaks with the traditions of Christian civilization.

 Early life

-Gide was born in Paris on 22 November 1869, into a middle-class Protestant family.
-His father was a Paris University professor of law who died in 1880, Jean Paul Guillaume Gide, and his mother was Juliette Maria Rondeaux.
-His uncle was the political economist Charles Gide.
-His paternal family traced its roots back to Italy, with his ancestors, the Guidos, moving to France and other western and northern European countries after converting to Protestantism during the 16th century, due to persecution.
+Gide was born in Paris on 22 November 1869 into a middle-class Protestant family.
+His father Jean Paul Guillaume Gide was a professor of law at University of Paris; he died in 1880, when the boy was 11 years old.
+His mother was Juliette Maria Rondeaux.
+His uncle was political economist Charles Gide.
+His paternal family traced its roots to Italy.
+The ancestral Guidos had moved to France and other western and northern European countries after converting to Protestantism during the 16th century and facing persecution in Catholic Italy.

-Gide was brought up in isolated conditions in Normandy and became a prolific writer at an early age, publishing his first novel, The Notebooks of André Walter (French: Les Cahiers d'André Walter), in 1891, at the age of twenty-one.
+Gide was brought up in isolated conditions in Normandy.
+He became a prolific writer at an early age, publishing his first novel, The Notebooks of André Walter (French: Les Cahiers d'André Walter), in 1891, at the age of 21.

-In 1893 and 1894, Gide traveled in Northern Africa, and it was there that he came to accept his attraction to boys.
+In 1893 and 1894, Gide travelled in Northern Africa.
+There he came to accept his homosexuality.

-He befriended Oscar Wilde in Paris, and in 1895 Gide and Wilde met in Algiers.
-Wilde had the impression that he had introduced Gide to homosexuality, but, in fact, Gide had already discovered this on his own.
+Gide befriended Irish playwright Oscar Wilde in Paris, where the latter was in exile.
+In 1895 the two men met in Algiers.
+Wilde had the mistaken impression that he had introduced Gide to homosexuality, but Gide had already come to terms with his preferences.